whyour/node-sqlite3/README.md

 Mainly used for my another project - [Uptime Kuma](https://github.com/louislam/uptime-kuma)

+(2022-05-01) Update:

+The official build supports arm pre-built now, but it is not supported CentOS 7, so I keep using my own build.

+- Support CentOS 7 (As of 5.0.6, official one do not support it)

+## Outdated Description

-Although the main node-sqlite3 got updated, but there is still no arm pre-built.
+Although the upstream node-sqlite3 got updated, but there is still no arm pre-built.
 So this fork is still needed.

 - Support armv7 / arm64 pre-built
 - Support Alpine (musl) pre-built